UoM-ResPlat-DevOps/SwiftChecker/README.md

 *   object_or_path:      Optional: For file comparison this is the specific object name in swift to compare against.
-For directory comparison, this is an optional prefix/path to append to the begining of file names during comparison
+For directory comparison, this is an optional prefix/path to append to the beginning of file names during comparison

 optional arguments:
 *   -h, --help            show this help message and exit